6estates/idp-tutorial/README.md

-6Estates Intelligent Document Platform Tutorial
+6Estates Intelligent Document Platform（IDP） Tutorial
 ===========

 __You can follow our [Online Tutorial](https://github.com/6estates/idp-tutorial/wiki/A-Tutorial-on-Integrating-6Estates-IDP-Service) or the [Youtube Video](https://www.youtube.com/watch?v=Ov1LX4sGQPw) to integrate our 6Estates IDP service into your applications.__